Things! Things everywhere!

-Answer: Unless the thing you are going to buy increases 5% in value after inflation per year, then you are not making a good investment.
-A good investment would be to spend the money on a stock index, but more about that in another post.
-Things are not good investments and should not be treated as investments, because you will nearly always lose money on them.
-But you can talk about relatively good or bad purchases for things you need.
+Answer: Unless the thing you are going to buy increases 5% in value after taxes and inflation each year, then you are not making a good investment – you are not even making an investment.
+A good investment would be to spend the money on a stock index.
+Things are not good investments and should not be treated as investments, because you will nearly always lose money on them – and very rarely will things appreciate in value.
+However, you can talk about relatively good or bad purchases regarding things you need.
 Let me tell you how you should think about investing in things:

 How you should think about things

 Ok, ok.
 I can already sense evil comments below this article claiming that I am [insert an evil adjective] idiot for hating on things.

 I do not hate things.
 I just want to make sure that you know how to evaluate and think about things.
 I use four principles for how you should think about things:

 1. Depreciation and quality